FilipeGouveia/FilipeGouveia.github.io/terminal/content/about.md

 tags = ["about"]
 +++

+I am currently an Invited Assistant Professor at the Faculty of Sciences of the University of Lisbon.

+Previously, from 2024 to 2025, I worked at <a href="https://www.siscog.pt/" target="_blank">SISCOG</a> as a Software Enginnering, applying Boolean Satisfiability to generate train schedules.
-I have been a Research Associate, during 2023-2024, at the Department of Computer Science of the University of Oxford in the Logic and Learning (LOL) group, in the field of Inductive Logic Programming.
+I was a Research Associate, during 2023-2024, at the Department of Computer Science of the University of Oxford in the Logic and Learning (LOL) group, in the field of Inductive Logic Programming.
 I was also a researcher at <a href="https://www.inesc-id.pt/" target="_blank">INESC-ID Lisboa</a> in the <a href="https://www.inesc-id.pt/research-areas/automated-reasoning-and-software-reliability/" target="_blank">Automated Reasoning and Software Reliability (ARSR)</a> group, during 2016-2023.

 I obtained an MSc in Information Systems and Computer Engineering from <a href="https://tecnico.ulisboa.pt/" target="_blank">IST - Universidade de Lisboa</a> in 2012, focussing on intelligent systems, and information technology.